-Encryption is the process of encoding user data on an Android device using an encryption key to prevent an unauthorized party from accessing data.
-Google Pixel smartphones use file-based encryption (FBE), which allows different files to be encrypted with different keys that can be unlocked independently.
+Encryption is the process of encoding user data on an Android device using an encryption key.
+With encryption, even if an unauthorized party tries to access the data, they won't be able to read it.
+The TEO utilizes File-based encryption (FBE) which allows different files to be encrypted with different keys that can be unlocked independently.

-Direct Boot enables encrypted devices to boot straight to the lock screen, alarms to operate, accessibility services to be available, and phones to receive calls before a user has provided their credentials.
+Direct Boot allows encrypted devices to boot straight to the lock screen and allows alarms to operate, accessibility services to be available and phones to receive calls before a user has provided their credential.

-With file-based encryption and APIs to make apps aware of encryption, it is possible for apps to operate within a limited context before users have provided their credentials, while still protecting private user information.
+With file-based encryption and APIs to make apps aware of encryption, it's possible for these apps to operate within a limited context before users have provided their credentials while still protecting private user information.

-On a file-based encryption-enabled device, each device user has two storage locations available to apps: Credential Encrypted (CE) storage and Device Encrypted (DE) storage.
+On a file-based encryption-enabled device, each device user has two storage locations available to apps:

-CE, the default storage location, is only available after the user has unlocked the device.
+- Credential Encrypted (CE) storage is the default storage location and only available after the user has unlocked the device.
 CE keys are derived from a combination of user credentials and a hardware secret.
-It is available after the user has successfully unlocked the device the first time after boot, and remains available for active users until the device shuts down, regardless of whether the screen is subsequently locked or not.

-DE storage is a storage location available both during Direct Boot mode and after the user has unlocked the device.
-DE keys are derived from a hardware secret available only after the device has performed a successful Verified Boot.
+It is available after the user has successfully unlocked the device the first time after boot and remains available for active users until the device shuts down, regardless of whether the screen is subsequently locked or not. - Device Encrypted (DE) storage, which is a storage location available both during Direct Boot mode and after the user has unlocked the device.
+DE keys are derived from a hardware secret that's only available after the device has performed a successful Verified Boot.